jpetso/versioncontrol_hg/README.txt

   versioncontrol backend (based on this experience)
 - Formalize any redundancies, determine which ones should be kept for performance and which ones should be scrapped in favor of JOINS.
-- Reorganize log processing to be one commit at a time
 - Make log parsing use low memory
 - Figure out how to import a richer hg repository for testing